ESCIP/escip.github.io/index.md

     - /assets/images/computer_lab.jpg
     - /assets/images/DSCF0506_(1).jpg
 ---
-Welcome to Enhancing Science Courses by Integrating Python.
+Welcome to Enhancing Science Courses by Integrating Python (ESCIP).

+ESCIP is a collaborative dedicated to providing easy access to [Jupyter Notebooks](https://jupyter.org) for chemistry, physics and astronomy education.
+We aim to build faculty networks and facilitate the sharing of instructional modules through virtual and in-person workshops, as well as a [repository](/Worksheets/) of Jupyter Notebooks for educators and students.